 The EM&A programme followed the recommended mitigation measures in the EM&A Manual.
 The EM&A requirements as well as the summary of implementation status of the environmental mitigation measures are provided in Appendix J. In particular, the following mitigation measures were brought to attention during the site inspections:

-High standard of housekeeping should be maintained to prevent the emission of fugitive dust.
-Water spraying should be adopted for active construction areas.
+High standard of housekeeping should be maintained to prevent emission of fugitive dust.